Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Proof of the main results

-\begin{proof}[Proof of Theorem \ref{Thm:MainResult} and Theorem \ref{Thm:MainResultOdd}] For the time being, we assume that \eqref{Eq:zh(E)} holds true.
+\begin{proof}[Proof of Theorem \ref{Thm:MainResult}] For the time being, we assume that \eqref{Eq:zh(E)} holds true.
 Let $E \in \Res_h(P)$ be a resonance of $P$ and $u$ a non-trivial outgoing resonant state.
-We take back the notations from the connection formula (Theorem \ref{Thm:AsymptoticConnectionFormula}) and write
+We take back the notations from the microlocal connection formula (Theorem \ref{Thm:AsymptoticConnectionFormula}) and write